 This article was published in B4K Newsletter, March/April 2019

 Executive Director, Emeritus

-Al Sannerud is a man who truly impacts the community.
-It has been said that Al’s mission is to make his corner of the world a better place.
+Al Sannerud was a man who truly impacted the community.
+It has been said that Al’s mission was to make his corner of the world a better place.
 This can be seen through his involvement of many areas in the community, especially the Bikes 4 Kids Program.
-Here is a list of the ways he’s impacted this community:
+Here is a list of the ways he had impacted this community:

 Bikes 4 Kids